cacodcar/cacodcar.github.io/_posts/2020-08-24-unconstrained_optimization.md

 ```

 ## Worked out example of Shortest Path
 We will solve the shortest path between 2 points by utilizing some aspects of calculus of variations.
-By a the same argument of $\nabla f(x) = 0$ for a function, we can derive the celibrated **Eular-Lagrange** Equation.
+By a the same argument of $\nabla f(x) = 0$ for a function, we can derive the celibrated **Euler-Lagrange** Equation.
 For a functional of this form.
 $$F = \int_a^bI[x,x'(t),t]dt$$

 $$\delta F=0\rightarrow \frac{d}{dt}\left(\frac{\partial I}{\partial x'}\right) -\frac{\partial I}{\partial x}=0$$